fish-quant/fq-segmentation/docs/imjoy-preprocessing.md

-# Preprocessing
+# Preprocessing of 3D images
-Segmentation is performed on 2D images.
+Segmentation is performed on **2D images**.
 This plugin allows to obtain 2D images from 3D images either by a projection or by saving each z-plane separately.
 These images are typically stored in a separate folder.
 2D images by applying a projection, and these images are typically stored in a separate folder.